UniKlo/PaintBot/Mechanics/Wooden Bracket/README.md

 | <img width="362" alt="Screen Shot 2019-11-22 at 10 07 30 AM" src="https://user-images.githubusercontent.com/49771001/69449521-f12ab580-0d0f-11ea-8fcc-b821597cb040.png"> |
 | :---: |
 ## Design Goals
-* To be able to withstand the tension of the chain during operation
+* To be able to withstand the tension of the chain during operation (Tested: Holds 50kg without deforming or breaking)
 * To create a bracket at low cost
 * To add aesthetic detail as well as signify our love for this robot